naufiero/abaco/README.rst

       }

-3. Notice that abaco returned a status of ``SUBMITTED``; behind the scenes, abaco is starting two worker containers to handle messages passed to this actor.
-The workers must initialize themselves (download the image, etc) before the actor is ready.
+3. Notice that abaco returned a status of ``SUBMITTED``; behind the scenes, abaco is starting a worker container to handle messages passed to this actor.
+The worker must initialize itself (download the image, etc) before the actor is ready.
 You can retrieve the details about an actor (including the status) by making a ``GET`` request to a specific actor like: